mwweinberg/mwweinberg.github.io/about/index.md

 share: false
 ---

 Hi.
 I'm Michael.
 I am the Executive Director of the [Engelberg Center on Innovation Law and Policy at NYU Law](http://www.law.nyu.edu/centers/engelberg).
 I'm also a board member of the [Open Source Hardware Association](https://www.oshwa.org/) (where I was Board President for a while), Co-Director of the [GLAM-E Lab](https://www.glamelab.org/), and a co-creator of [Everybody is Gone](https://www.everybodyisgone.org/).
+I split time between Berlin and NYC.

 I used to do 3D printing and legal things at [Shapeways](https://www.shapeways.com/).
 Before that I tried to make policy, people, and technology work together better in the public interest at [Public Knowledge](https://www.publicknowledge.org/).